-4. Starting with each of the items 0, 1, 2, ..., 15 in a singleton set by itself, provide an explicit sequence (as short as possible) of operations that yields the tree of Figure 24.17 in the textbook when using the union-by-size smart-union algorithm.
+3. Starting with each of the items 0, 1, 2, ..., 15 in a singleton set by itself, provide an explicit sequence (as short as possible) of operations that yields the following tree (similar to Figure 24.17 in the textbook) when using the union-by-size smart-union algorithm.
 Depict the forest before and after the last two operations.

-5. Consider the effect of path compression on the structure Question 4.
-Suppose we are permitted to augment the sequence of operations of Question 4 by introducing two find operations of our choice into the sequence, at positions of also of our choice.
+[additional space for answering the earlier question] 4.
+Depict the tree resulting from $find(7)$ applied to the tree of Question 3 when path compression is in use.
+How many nodes get their parents changed?
+5. Consider the effect of path compression on the structure Question 3.
+Suppose we are permitted to augment the sequence of operations of Question 3 by introducing two find operations of our choice into the sequence, at positions of also of our choice.
 If our goal is to minimize the height of the resulting structure, what are the best choices for the find operations and their positions?
 Explain.